Ask a Librarian

 [Black-and-white photograph of Lucile Baird standing between two nurses, 1927.
 MS247-11, MS 249 Lucile Baird papers, McGovern Historical Center, Texas Medical Center Library]

 by Matt Richardson, Archivist and Special Collections Librarian Newly acquired, processed, and digitized!
 There’s something to be said for small archival collections.
-For one thing, they present great training opportunities for interns and volunteers.* On top of that, every now and then, they give an archivist the chance to make that rarest of assertions: This… Continue Reading Lucile Baird Papers Now Online […]
+For one thing, they present great training opportunities for interns and volunteers.* On top of that, every now and then, they give an archivist the chance to make that rarest of assertions: This […]

 Read More…